-BAC, which stands for blood alcohol content, refers to the amount of alcohol in your blood.
+Legal BAC in Ohio, which stands for blood alcohol concentration in Ohio, refers to the amount of alcohol in your blood.
 BAC is measured as weight per unit of volume and is converted to a percentage.
 For example, if one-eighth of a percent of your blood is alcohol, then your BAC level is .08%.

 Ohio has enhanced minimum penalties for drivers whose BAC level is “high tier”, or in other words, considerably higher than the legal limit.
 A high tier result is a BAC limit of .17% or higher for breath and blood tests.
 A high tier result doubles the minimum jail sentence requirement.
 If you’re under the age of 21, the legal BAC limit is much lower, dropping to .02%.
 This means that even consuming a tiny bit of alcohol could put you over the legal BAC limit.

 It’s difficult to say exactly how much you’d have to drink to reach the legal BAC limit because everyone is unique and processes alcohol differently.
 Various factors can contribute to your BAC level, including your weight, gender, body fat percentage, speed of consumption, and stomach contents.
 Generally speaking, men are able to drink more than women before becoming legally drunk.
 In addition, heavy people can drink more than light people.
 All drivers are considered impaired by the time their BAC level reaches .08%.
 Critical driving tasks, such as braking, steering, and changing lanes, may be affected.